Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

 Correlated electron systems occupy a central place in modern condensed-matter physics.
 Their rich behaviors, including metal–insulator transitions \cite{mitAbrahams1996,mitMasatoshi1998}, unconventional magnetism \cite{ucmBroholm2020,ucmLee2013}, and high-temperature superconductivity \cite{htsDagotto1994, htsKeimer2015, htsStewart2017}, arise from strong local interactions, particularly in transition-metal compounds where lattice, spin, orbital, and charge degrees of freedom are tightly intertwined \cite{tmoAnisimov1997,tmoTokura2000}.
 Understanding how this interplay governs electronic properties across pressures, temperatures, and compositions remains one of the major challenges in computational materials physics and is essential for problems spanning functional oxides to materials under extreme pressure and temperature conditions.

 Fe at the conditions of Earth's core exemplifies the challenges of simulating correlated systems \cite{ieccPourovskii2017,ieccPourovskii2019,ieccVekilova2015}.
 The melting curve of Fe at hundreds of gigapascals controls the temperature at the inner-core boundary (ICB) and thus constrains the thermal history and dynamics of our planet, yet experimental determinations at these pressures are extremely challenging and theoretical predictions span a broad range of temperatures.
-While recent experiments have begun to converge on values near 6200 K at ICB pressure \cite{emcAnzellini2013,emcKraus2022,emcBalugani2024}, theoretical predictions from density functional theory (DFT) calculations remain scattered, with discrepancies often exceeding 1000 K \cite{aimcAlfe2002,aimcAlfe2009,aimcBelonoshko2021,aimcBelonosko2000,aimcGonzalez2023, aimcSola2009, aimcStixrude2014,aimcSun2022,aimcSun2023,aimcWu2024}.
+While recent experiments have begun to converge on values near 6200 K at ICB pressure \cite{emcAnzellini2013,emcKraus2022,emcBalugani2024}, direct measurement at the ICB itself remains inaccessible: laser-heated diamond-anvil cell data extrapolate upward from $\sim$200 GPa, while ramp-compression data extrapolate downward from $\sim$600 GPa, so the quoted experimental uncertainties already reflect extrapolation in addition to measurement error.
+The phase of Fe at melting under these conditions is also an open experimental question, with a recent preprint reporting bcc formation near melting above 200\,GPa \cite{emcKonopkova2025}.
+Theoretical predictions from density functional theory (DFT) calculations remain scattered, with discrepancies often exceeding 1000 K \cite{aimcAlfe2002,aimcAlfe2009,aimcBelonoshko2021,aimcBelonosko2000,aimcGonzalez2023, aimcSola2009, aimcStixrude2014,aimcSun2022,aimcSun2023,aimcWu2024}.
 A fundamental limitation of standard DFT approaches is their inadequate treatment of dynamical correlations in Fe \cite{ieccPourovskii2017,ieccPourovskii2019,ieccVekilova2015}.
 Under core conditions, hexagonal close-packed (hcp) Fe and body centered cubic (bcc) Fe retain their Fermi-liquid character while fcc Fe displays markedly non-Fermi liquid behavior, with relative free energy differences changing significantly with temperature \cite{ieccPourovskii2019}.
-Incorporation of these correlation-induced differences are neglected with conventional exchange-correlation functionals, but must be included for accurate simulations of liquid phases.
+These correlation-induced differences are neglected by conventional exchange-correlation functionals but must be included for accurate simulations of liquid phases.

 Dynamical mean-field theory (DMFT), which captures local correlations in a fully dynamical and non-perturbative manner \cite{dmftKotliar2006}, offers a path forward.
 Coupled to DFT, it allows for realistic simulations of correlated materials by taking into account effects such as quasiparticle renormalizations, and provides access to electronic and thermodynamic properties such as spectral functions and finite-temperature phase diagrams \cite{dmftArpita2019}.
 However, this power comes at a substantial computational cost.
 Each DMFT calculation requires repeated solution of the quantum impurity problem until impurity and lattice occupations become consistent.
 Determining a melting curve requires sampling thousands of large-scale atomic configurations through molecular dynamics, a task that has remained prohibitively expensive within DFT+DMFT.